tus/tusd/docs/_getting-started/configuration.md

 ## Cross-Origin Resource Sharing (CORS)

 When tusd is used in a web application and the tusd server is reachable under a different origin (domain, scheme, or port) than the frontend itself, browsers put restrictions on cross-origin requests for security reasons.
-Using the [Cross-Origin Resource Sharing (CORS) mechanism](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), the server can instruct the browser to allow cross-origin requests.
+For example, your main application is running on `https://example.org` but your tusd server is hosted at `https://uploads.example.org`.
+In this case, the server needs to use the [Cross-Origin Resource Sharing (CORS) mechanism](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) to signal the browser that it will accept requests from `https://example.org`.

+To make your setup easier, tusd already includes the necessary CORS configuration to allow communication with tus clients.
 By default, tusd will allow cross-origin requests from any origin.
-All methods and header fields necessary for the tus protocol are allowed in these requests.

 If you want to restrict the origins or add additional header fields to the CORS configuration, utilize the `-cors-*` flags: